Google Pixel 8a vs Nokia XR21 5G

 Which one is better?

-The Google Pixel 8a is the better buy for most people - its unmatched 7-year software support crushes the Nokia XR21 5G.
-That said, grab the XR21 if you need a rugged phone with IP69K durability - it's built for tough environments.
+The Google Pixel 8a is the better buy for most people - its vibrant 6.1" display at 2,000 nits crushes the Nokia XR21 5G's 550 nits.

 Who should buy each?

-Choose the Google Pixel 8a if: you want long-term software support, you shoot a lot of photos, or you enjoy vibrant displays.
+Choose the Google Pixel 8a if: you want a stunning display for media consumption, you value long software support, or you enjoy advanced photography features.
 (6.1" display, 4492 mAh battery)

-Choose the Nokia XR21 5G if: you work in rugged conditions, you need a phone that withstands high-pressure jets, or you prefer faster charging capabilities.
+Choose the Nokia XR21 5G if: you need a phone that can survive harsh conditions, you require longer battery life for extended use, or you prefer a device that's for daily carrying.
 (6.49" display, 4800 mAh battery)

 Conclusion